 What do I do if I can’t find the records I’m looking for?

 If you’re having difficulty finding records for your ancestor, let me know.
 I’m here to answer any questions regarding this process.
+Simply fill in the form on the contact page and add your questions about Footstep Tracking.
 I’ve learned all through the years that it takes a group of dedicated researchers to actually prove a family tree.
 The sole proof doesn’t stem from DNA alone or the paper trail alone.
+If you would like to schedule a free personal meeting and discuss your family research, simply book an appointment.
 The family tree stands on it’s own and represents a unity of fruit which is the result of the branches down through the roots.
 Genealogy is a difficult path, but it is a well rewarded path when you take in the experiences and the adventures it offers.

 Preserving Family History One Step At A Time